t-pearse/t-pearse.github.io/_posts/2020-06-26-hidden-value-clearpay-afterpay.markdown

 Cash of £8.5m (NB: operations cashflow positive)
 + Other net assets of £4m
-+ Clearpay holding of £32m (not unreasonable)
++ Clearpay holding of ~£32m (not unreasonable)
 + _Implied value_ £44.5m

-The current market cap of c. £21m provides some gap, however keep in mind that the put option may not be exercised until 2023 and execution is not risk free.
+The current market cap of c. £21m provides some opportunity, however keep in mind that the put option may not be exercised until 2023 and execution is not risk free.
+And the valuation of Afterpay can be a little challenging to understand.